a-lurker/a-lurker.github.io/docs/graphing-data.md

 luup.attr_set ("openLuup.Historian.Directory","history/")
 ```

+Do a Luup engine restart.
+The Whisper files for every variable is then created in the history/ directory.
+Do another restart to get the archiving running.

+- Different data types have different sample rates and retention policies.
+For example, temperature data is sampled every 20 minutes, initially, but reduced in a number of stages to once per day after a year, and battery levels are just sampled once per day.
+- Default total on-disk archive duration is 10 years.
+Typical file sizes, one per variable (containing multiple resolution data) are about 300 Kbyte.

+- Whisper file headers are cached and renaming/changing the file mid-stream will completely trash it.
+Stop openLuup first.

 ### Quick graph view
 In the openLuup console go to "Home-->Historian-->Cache.
 Just click the little graph icon next to the variable of interest.
+Uses Google Charts, so an internet connection is required.

 ### Choosing what variables to monitor
 If the on disk archiving has been enabled: